moq-wg/moq-transport/draft-lcurley-warp.md

 ## Restoring connections through relays
 TODO: This section shall cover reconnect considerations for clients when moving between the Relays

+## Congestion Response at Relays
+TODO: Refer to {{priority-congestion}}.
+Add details describe relays behavior when merging or splitting streams and interactions with congestion response.

 # Messages
 Both unidirectional and bidirectional Warp streams are sequences of length-deliminated messages.